Updated on: May 1, 2022

 PIA is based in the United States, which is a member of the 5/9/14 Eyes Alliances, but it has a strict no-logs policy.
 This means that even if the US government asked PIA to hand over user data, there would be nothing to hand over (and this has been proven multiple times in court).
 PIA also includes other privacy essentials like strong encryption, a kill switch, and even an ad blocker.

-Private Internet Access allows for 10 connections, accepts a wide range of payment options including cryptocurrencies (Bitcoin, Bitpay, Bitcoin Cash, Ethereum, and Litecoin), and is backed by a 30-day money-back guarantee.
+Starting at just $2.19 / month, Private Internet Access allows for 10 connections, accepts a wide range of payment options including cryptocurrencies (Bitcoin, Bitpay, Bitcoin Cash, Ethereum, and Litecoin), and is backed by a 30-day money-back guarantee.